Grey's Anatomy season 2: Accolades

 In 2006, the series won the Golden Globe for Best Drama Series.
 Sandra Oh won the 2005 Golden Globe for Best Supporting Actress in a Series, Miniseries, or TV Film and the 2006 Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Drama Series for her portrayal of Cristina Yang in the show's second season.
 Ellen Pompeo and Patrick Dempsey were also nominated for the Best Actress in a Drama Series and Best Actor in a Drama Series respectively at the 63rd Golden Globe Awards.

 In 2006, casting directors Linda Lowy and John Brace won the Primetime Emmy Award Outstanding Casting for a Drama Series.
 The Grey's Anatomy cast won Best Ensemble in a Television Series at the 2006 Satellite Awards.
 At the Screen Actors Guild Awards, the cast was nominated for Outstanding Performance by an Ensemble in a Drama Series.
 Isaiah Washington was awarded Outstanding Actor in a Drama Series at the NAACP Image Awards in 2006.

 Krista Vernoff received a Primetime Emmy Award for Outstanding Writing for a Drama Series nomination for the sixth episode of the season, which also earned Jeff Melman a nomination for Best Directing – Drama Series, Night at the 58th Directors Guild of America Awards.
 The sixteenth and seventeenth episodes of the season secured showrunner Shonda Rhimes a nomination for the Primetime Emmy Award for Outstanding Writing for a Drama Series in 2006.

-Guest stars Christina Ricci and Kyle Chandler were nominated for Best Guest Actor in a Drama Series and Best Guest Actress in a Drama Series at the 58th Primetime Emmy Awards for their acclaimed portrayals of Hannah Davies, a paramedic, and Dylan Young, a bomb squad technician, respectively.
+Guest stars Christina Ricci and Kyle Chandler were nominated for Outstanding Guest Actor in a Drama Series and Outstanding Guest Actress in a Drama Series at the 58th Primetime Emmy Awards for their acclaimed portrayals of Hannah Davies, a paramedic, and Dylan Young, a bomb squad technician, respectively.
 Kate Burton also secured an Emmy nomination for her portrayal of Ellis Grey, Meredith Grey's mother who suffers from Alzheimer's disease.